Preventing Children's Sports Injuries

 Preventing Sports Injuries

-Use of Proper Equipment
+Use Proper Equipment

 Ask your child's coach about the appropriate helmets, shoes, mouthguards, athletic cups and supporters, and padding.
 For racquet sports, field hockey, lacrosse, basketball, softball, and baseball, ask about any protective eyewear, like shatterproof glasses.

-Protective equipment should be approved by the organizations that govern each of the sports.
-Hockey facemasks, for example, should be approved by the Hockey Equipment Certification Council (HECC) or the Canadian Standards Association (CSA).
+Protective equipment should be approved by the organizations that oversee the sports.
+Hockey masks, for example, should be approved by the Hockey Equipment Certification Council (HECC) or the Canadian Standards Association (CSA).

 Check that playing fields are not full of holes and ruts that might cause kids to fall or trip.
 Kids doing high-impact sports, like basketball and running, should do them on surfaces like tracks and wooden basketball courts, which can be more forgiving than surfaces like concrete.

-And make sure your kids play sports that match their skill level, size, and physical and emotional maturity.
+Work with the coach to make sure your kids play sports that match their skill level, size, and physical and emotional maturity.

 Common Types of Sports Injuries